usaid-cs/yesterday-i-learned/random.md

 1. The sun's diameter is pretty close to 400 times that of the moon's (400.5).
 1. The bee movie was produced and voiced by Jerry Seinfeld.
 1. It is illegal to display a noose in a threatening manner in Virginia, New York, and Connecticut.
-1. In the movie, Ares seeks the Amazon island, where the women lived.
-In the cartoon, Ares is already in the bloody island, sitting a jail.
-In both cases, the woman is called Diana, and a plane pilot crashes into the Amazon.
-You learned this the hard way when you searched for "Wonder Woman".
-Fun fact... in the movie, the Germans have a reverse D-Day (they land).
-1. "25519" in ed25519 is 2^(255) - 19.
-A 256-bit elliptic curve key (which is what Curve 25519 is) is [weaker](https://wiki.openssl.org/index.php/Elliptic_Curve_Cryptography) than a 4096-bit asymmetric key, like RSA.
 1. The [capital one mastercard](https://www.capitalone.ca/credit-cards/costco/#footnote2) that "doubles as your costco membership card" is literally just that.
 You use it to go through the door.
 You still need to pay the membership fee.
 1. "In a traditional push-up the number is about 69% in the up position" "and 75% in the down position".
 For the half push-up it is "54% in the up position and 62% in the down position".
 1. If your daycare costs more than (or even a little less than) your hourly wage, stay home.
-1. Canes are $15 each at sobeys.
 1. *Nous baiserons vos femmes et vous serez cocus* - Le tombeau des aristocrates, 1791; "We will fuck your wives and you will become cuckolds." [*Baiser*](http://www.alternative-dictionaries.net/dictionary/French/entry/baiser) also means to kiss.
 1. [The throw-a-hoop-around-a-bottle carnival game is a scam.](https://www.youtube.com/watch?v=tk_ZlWJ3qJI)
 1. Prepackaged meals are also called TV dinners, which used to be a trademark.